Finding out you are hapū (pregnant) can bring a range of emotions. Confirming the pregnancy is the first step to getting care and advice.

 Choose someone you trust and who will listen to you.
 This could be your partner, a trusted friend, whānau or family member.
 If you’re living at home it can be very helpful to talk with your parents, family or whānau about it.

 You can book an appointment at Family Planning to talk about pregnancy options if you like.
-Talking to Family Planning staff, counsellors, or your doctor can be very helpful as they will give you unbiased advice.
+Talking to Family Planning staff, a counsellor, or your doctor can be very helpful as they will give you unbiased advice.

 The following questions may help you work out what is the best decision at this time in your life.